Dictionary of National Biography: Oxford Dictionary of National Biography

-In the early 1990s Oxford University Press committed itself to overhauling the DNB.
+In the early 1990s, Oxford University Press committed itself to overhauling the DNB.
 Work on what was known until 2001 as the New Dictionary of National Biography, or New DNB, began in 1992 under the editorship of Colin Matthew, professor of Modern History at the University of Oxford.
 Matthew decided that no subjects from the old dictionary would be excluded, however insignificant the subjects appeared to a late twentieth-century eye; that a minority of shorter articles from the original dictionary would remain in the new version in revised form, but most would be rewritten; and that room would be made for about 14,000 new subjects.
 Suggestions for new subjects were solicited through questionnaires placed in libraries and universities and, as the 1990s advanced, online.
 The suggestions were assessed by the editor, the 12 external consultant editors, and several hundred associate editors and in-house staff.
-Digitisation of the DNB was performed by the Alliance Photosetting Company in Pondicherry, India.
+Digitization of the DNB was performed by the Alliance Photosetting Company in Pondicherry, India.

 The new dictionary would cover British history, "broadly defined" (including, for example, subjects from Roman Britain, the United States of America before its independence, and from Britain's former colonies, provided they were functionally part of the Empire and not of "the indigenous culture", as stated in the Introduction), up to 31 December 2000.
 The research project was conceived as a collaborative one, with in-house staff co-ordinating the work of nearly 10,000 contributors internationally.
-It would remain selective – there would be no attempt to include all members of parliament, for example – but would seek to include significant, influential or notorious figures from the whole canvas of the life of Britain and its former colonies, overlaying the decisions of the late-nineteenth-century editors with the interests of late-twentieth-century scholarship in the hope that "the two epochs in collaboration might produce something more useful for the future than either epoch on its own", but acknowledging also that a final definitive selection is impossible to achieve.
+It would remain selective – there would be no attempt to include all members of parliament, for example – but would seek to include significant, influential or notorious figures from the whole canvas of the life of the United Kingdom and its former colonies, overlaying the decisions of the late-nineteenth-century editors with the interests of late-twentieth-century scholarship in the hope that "the two epochs in collaboration might produce something more useful for the future than either epoch on its own", but acknowledging also that a final definitive selection is impossible to achieve.

-Matthews's dedication to a digitised ODNB included what Christopher Warren calls Matthews's "data internationalism".
+Matthew's dedication to a digitized ODNB included what Christopher Warren calls Matthew's "data internationalism".
 In a 1996 essay, Matthew prophesied, "Who can doubt that in the course of the next century, as nationality in Europe gives way to European Union, so national reference works, at least in Europe, will do so also....Just as the computer is collapsing national library catalogues in a single world-wide series, so I am sure that in the course of the next fifty years we will see the gradual aggregation of our various dictionaries of national biography.
 We will be much blamed by our users if we do not!"